 Statelessness caused by discrimination in nationality laws on particular groups, conflicts, displacement and lack of evidence of birth.
 A number of countries do not allow mothers to pass on nationality, which can result in statelessness if the fathers are unknown.
 Revoking of citizenship can also result in statelessness, if they are not dual nationals.
 Another example is when a country collapses, it causes significant number of stateless population.

-Statelessness are denied basic human rights such as: education, employment, social welfare, housing, opening bank accounts, healthcare, freedom of movement, freedom from arbitrary detention and political participation.
+Statelessness people are denied basic human rights such as: education, employment, social welfare, housing, opening bank accounts, healthcare, freedom of movement, freedom from arbitrary detention and political participation.

 Countries with notably large stateless populations include Myanmar, Kuwait, Cote d’Ivoire, Thailand, Iraq, and the Dominican Republic.
 Some ethnic Russian populations in the Baltic States and the Bidoons in the Arab countries remain stateless.